Chapter 1 of 12

 The Launch Council

 Approving a launch is not a democratic process, but it requires consensus from key stakeholders.
 Form a "Launch Council" 4 weeks before T-Day.
+The Launch Council is the decision-making body that determines whether your product is ready to meet the market.
+Without it, the launch decision defaults to whoever is most senior, most vocal, or most emotionally invested--none of which are reliable indicators of readiness.

 Who Has a Vote?

-• Product: "Is the value prop delivered?"
+• Product: "Is the value prop delivered?
+Does the user journey work end-to-end?"

-• Engineering: "Will it crumble under load?"
+• Engineering: "Will it crumble under load?
+Are rollback procedures tested?"

-• Support: "Can we answer the tickets?"
+• Support: "Can we answer the tickets?
+Is documentation live and accurate?"

-• Legal/Compliance: "Will we get sued?"
+• Legal/Compliance: "Will we get sued?
+Are privacy policies and ToS current?"

 Voting Logic

 Red: HARD STOP.
 If any single member votes Red, the launch is scrubbed.
+No debate, no override, no exceptions.
+This rule must be established before the pressure builds.

 The Decision Matrix: Green/Yellow/Red